All Episodes

 Just thinking out loud.

-Yeah, I think everybody'll be sober.
+Yeah, I think everybody will be sober.

 Come on, man.